LiudmilaE/ironhack-project1-gameDurak/README.md

 WINNING AND LOSING
 The last person left with cards in their hand is the loser (the fool or "durak").
-This variant of game declares the winner of the round to be the first player to exhaust their hand and leave
+This variant of game declares the winner of the round to be the first player to exhaust his or her cards and leave.

 More information: https://en.wikipedia.org/wiki/Durak